nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 Note: in cases where the regular expression does not match the `date_extractor` function will fallback to using the modified time of the file.

 #### DFPFileToDataFrameStage
-The `DFPFileToDataFrameStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_to_df.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_to_df.py)) stage receives a `list` of an [fsspec.core.OpenFiles](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.core.OpenFiles) and loads them into a single DataFrame which is then emitted into the pipeline.
-When the parent stage is `DFPFileBatcherStage` each batch (typically one day) is concatenated into a single DataFrame, without this if the parent was `MultiFileSource` the entire dataset is loaded into a single DataFrame.
+The `DFPFileToDataFrameStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_to_df.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_file_to_df.py)) stage receives a `list` of an [fsspec.core.OpenFiles](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.core.OpenFiles) and loads them into a single `DataFrame` which is then emitted into the pipeline.
+When the parent stage is `DFPFileBatcherStage` each batch (typically one day) is concatenated into a single `DataFrame`, without this if the parent was `MultiFileSource` the entire dataset is loaded into a single `DataFrame`.
 Because of this, it is important to chose a `period` argument for `DFPFileBatcherStage` small enough such that each batch can fit into memory.

 | Argument | Type | Descirption |
 | -------- | ---- | ----------- |